theypsilon/DB-Template_MiSTer/README.md

 When a user fetches the files via *downloader* or *update_all*, the downloaded file structure will mirror 1:1 the file structure you have in your repository at GitHub.
 This means, if you have a folder `_Cores/` containing some files in your repository, an identical `_Cores` folder will show up in MiSTer containing the exact same files.

-You may upload as many files as you want as long as it doesn't violate GitHub constraints (100mb is max size per file).
+You may upload as many files as you want as long as they don't violate GitHub constraints (100mb is max size per file).

 You should avoid full paths clashes between your files and the files from other databases so that your users don't run into issues when using multiple databases at the same time.